Regnal years of English and British monarchs: Statute compilations

 Citation labels are not always consistent, and depends on the statute compilation used.

 For historical researchers, the most prominent compilations of statutes are the popular Statutes at Large (ed.
 Owen Ruffhead, 1762–65) and the similarly-named contemporary rival Statutes at Large (ed.
 Danby Pickering 1762–66) The labels and numbering in Ruffhead and Pickering compilations are identical, and so interchangeable.
 But their regnal year titles sometimes differ considerably from the official The Statutes of the Realm (ed.
 John Raithby, 1810–22, for the Record Commission, covering acts up to 1714).
 So when citing old statutes before 1714 it is sometimes necessary to check for variances and make note of which compilation is being used.

 The fourth major historical compilation entering the fray was the Statutes at Large of England and Great Britain (ed.
-T.E.
-Tomlins and John Raithby,1811, covering acts before 1800), which is continued as the Statutes of the United Kingdom and Ireland (acts from 1801 until 1869).
+T. E. Tomlins and John Raithby, 1811, covering acts before 1800), which is continued as the Statutes of the United Kingdom and Ireland (acts from 1801 until 1869).

 All these statute compilations (except for the Statutes of the Realm) are unofficial, put out by private editors and printers.
 While well-regarded and treated as authoritative by the legal profession, there was no guarantee they were complete, or that their wording was correct and the law was as stated.

-In 1796, a select parliamentary committee, under the chairmanship of Charles Abbott, reviewed the private statute compilations, and their report concluded that they were inadequate - some statutes were missing entirely, others had missing clauses, some had been repealed, etc. They recommended the establishment of a Record Commission to oversee the publication of a "authentic and entire record" from the English statute rolls.
+In 1796, a parliamentary select committee, under the chairmanship of Charles Abbott, reviewed the private statute compilations, and their report concluded that they were inadequate – some statutes were missing entirely, others had missing clauses, some had been repealed, etc. They recommended the establishment of a Record Commission to oversee the publication of an "authentic and entire record" from the English statute rolls.
 The official The Statutes of the Realm (1817–22) was the result of this effort.
 However it only went as far as 1714.
 Legal professionals still had to rely on the Statutes at Large compilations put out by private publishers until the 1860s.

 A Statute Law Commission was established in 1854 under lord chancellor Robert Rolfe, 1st Baron Cranworth to overhaul the compilation of statutes.
 During this process, they also composed parliamentary bills to formally repeal and clear statutes that are no longer in force, and consolidate some scattered acts into a new comprehensive bills.
 A Statute Law Committee was appointed in 1868 under the Lord Chancellor Hugh Cairns, 1st Earl Cairns, who took over the publication of the compilation.
 The committee published a series of volumes known as The Statutes Revised from 1870 to 1885, compiling existing statute law down to 1878, and regarded as official.
 After a series of additional acts consolidating statutes, a second revised edition was put out in 1888, removing the ones that were repealed.
 The Statutes Second Revised edition compiles statutes from 1235 down to 1920.
 The official Statutes Revised collections follow the Statutes of the Realm labels until 1714, and the Statutes at Large labels thereafter.